-About the UNU-INWEH Internship Programme
+About the Programme

-Our interns have come from Canada, France, India, Mali, Mexico, Pakistan, the United Kingdom, the USA, and elsewhere.
 UNU-INWEH provides interns a chance to work in an international environment and experience first-hand the operations of the United Nations.
 In this volunteer program, interns interact with staff members and contribute towards UN water research and training projects conducted in developing countries.
+Our interns have come from Canada, France, India, Mali, Mexico, Pakistan, the United Kingdom, the USA, and elsewhere.
 If you think that the UNU-INWEH Internship Programme could be your next step, please find out if you meet the eligibility requirements (below) and submit an application.

 - Academic Qualifications & Fields of Interest: Bachelor’s degree or equivalent degree in an area relevant to UNU-INWEH’s field of work.